MagicStack/MagicPython/README.md

 your efforts on what matters rather than visual parsing.

 Raw strings are often interpreted as regular expressions.
-This is a bit of a problem, because depending on the application this may actaully not be the most common case.
+This is a bit of a problem, because depending on the application this may actually not be the most common case.
 Raw strings can simply be the input to some other processor, in which case regexp-specific highlighting is really hindering the overall readability.

 String formatting is often only supported for '%-style formatting', however, the recommended and more readable syntax used by `.format` is ignored.
-The benefits of using simple and readable `{key}` replacement fiends are hindered by the fact that in a complex or long string expression it may not be easily apparent what parameters will actually be needed by `.format`.
-This is why MagicPyhton highlights both kinds of string formatting syntax within the appropriate string types (bytes don't have a `.format` method in Python3, so they don't get the special highlighting for it, raw and unicode strings do).
+The benefits of using simple and readable `{key}` replacement fields are hindered by the fact that in a complex or long string expression it may not be easily apparent what parameters will actually be needed by `.format`.
+This is why MagicPyhton highlights both kinds of string formatting syntax within the appropriate string types (bytes don't have a `.format` method in Python 3, so they don't get the special highlighting for it, raw and unicode strings do).
 Additionally, the highlighter also validates that the formatting is following the correct syntax.
 It can help noticing an error in complex formatting expressions early.